 I’ve been obsessed with food and diets since my early teenage years, so wish I could be that person.
 I mean, sure, when we’re all drunk, stumbling in any direction that promises chicken nuggets, and that person just wants to grab a water from the WHSmith at the train station, I hate that person.
 That person is a real buzzkill.
 But when words like heart disease and diabetes are tossed around, when I agonise over my figure and weight, when I stress about how much money each month is spent on takeaways, I really wish I was that person.

 It’s weird, isn’t it?
-I know how bad it is for me.
+I know it’s unhealthy.
 I know I can make something better at home.
 I don’t need it.
 I mean, I’m not a smoker because I know it’s super bad for my health, right?
 I’d never drink alcohol and then get in my car and drive, because I know it’s dangerous (and, um, totally illegal).
-I don’t sit at home on my sofa and binge drink seven days a week because I know it’s a risky habit.
-But I know my body, my health, would truly benefit if I cut out fast food and junk food, yet I don’t.
+I know my body would truly benefit if I cut out junk food, yet I don’t.
 So maybe I might as well smoke a pack a day and down a bottle of wine every night?
-Maybe this is just as bad.
+Maybe this is just as bad…